How Chronic Illnesses Can Affect Your Mental Health

 After reportedly going through an "emotional breakdown" while in the hospital, Selena Gomez is seeking mental health treatment, according to People.

-People says Gomez was hospitalized twice in the past few weeks for a low white blood cell count, and had a panic attack during the second hospital stay.
+People says Gomez was hospitalised twice in the past few weeks for a low white blood cell count, and had a panic attack during the second hospital stay.

 Gomez, who has lupus, has been open about her battle with the chronic illness as well as her mental health struggles.
 In 2016, she announced that she was taking time off from work to focus on her health, telling People, "I've discovered that anxiety, panic attacks and depression can be side effects of lupus, which can present their own challenges."